rixx/books.rixx.de/data/reviews/astrid-lindgren/mio-my-son/index.md

   date_added: '2015-07-02'
 related_books:
 - book: amal-el-mohtar/this-is-how-you-lose-the-time-war
-  text: The same, just for adults.
-And not about heroism or morality, instead contains
-    love letters and time travel.
-But still, the same vibe.
-- book: hans-christian-andersen/the-complete-fairy-tales
-  text: In its darkness and its repetetive logic, Lindgren is working really close to Andersen's tales.
+  text: Similar beauty, only for adults.
+Completely different book.
 review:
   date_read:
   - 2001-02-01
-  did_not_finish: false
-  proofed: true
   rating: 5
-related_books:
-- book: amal-el-mohtar/this-is-how-you-lose-the-time-war
-  text: Similar beauty, only for adults.
-Completely different book.
 ---

 Mio, my Mio.
 A book for children, with heart-breaking beauty.
 The beauty is in how it uses fairytale and lyrical